-- You have spent 330 days outside of the US in a year, or
+- You spent 330 days in foreign countries during a 12-month period, or

-- You have bona fide residency in another country.
+- You established bona fide residency in another country.

-With the Foreign Tax Credit (FTC), you can claim a dollar-for-dollar credit for the amount paid in taxes to another country.
-You cannot use the FTC on income that was already excluded through the Foreign Earned Income Exclusion.
+With the Foreign Tax Credit, you can claim a dollar-for-dollar credit for the amount paid in taxes to another country.
+You cannot use the tax credit on income that was already excluded through the Foreign Earned Income Exclusion.

-These benefits for taxes for expats can result in significant savings.
+These expat tax benefits can result in significant savings.

 5. Which tax forms do expats need?